security-patched/.github/profile/README.md

 ## Have a suggestion?

-If you know of a package that requires a bit of attention, let us know and we will see what we can do.
+If you know of a package that requires a bit of attention, let us know in the [discussions](https://github.com/orgs/security-patched/discussions) and we will see what we can do.